 Many people don’t connect the dots between the food they eat, or the products they wear or use, to the sentient beings behind the products.
-All these animals are sentient beings that feel loss, pain, fear, just like humans.
-We see cows hiding their calves because they already have learned that they will never see their babies again (so that humans can have their milk), or running after trucks that are driving away with their babies.
+We see cows hiding their calves because they already have learned that they will never see their babies again (so that humans can have their milk), or running after trucks that are driving away with their babies to the slaughterhouses.

 One way people can easily help is to share information across social media.
 This promotes awareness that can lead to additional help.
-One can share petitions, articles of information, or great recipes that don’t use animal products.
+One can share information about rescue organizations such as Lisa’s, as well as sharing petitions, articles of information, or great recipes that don’t use animal products.

 Purchasing cruelty-free products

 I created an online store that highlights compassionate products making it easier for people to find great cruelty-free and ‘go-green’ products.
-Share great books about loving animals with young children.
+Parents can share great books about loving animals with young children.
 Once they get attached to animals, they will be life-long animal lovers.

 Volunteering at organizations

-Farms would love your physical support in caring for their animals or with helping to maintain barns, supporting tours at their farms and other onsite assistance.
+Sanctuaries would love your onsite assistance for caring for their animals, with helping to maintain barns, and assisting with tours at their farms.

-And maybe the easiest way is to donate funds so that organizations can pay for the care of animals.
+And maybe the easiest way is to donate funds so that organizations can support their animals.